-Exam: There is one exam scheduled for Monday, April 4th, once we have covered all the theory from Tirole's book.
-However, this exam is very applied and aimed to test your understanding of the material.
-It is NOT rehashed, hard, Tirole's questions.

-The exam is open book / open notes.
+Quizzes: There are three, in class, short exams scheduled for February 8th, March 24th, and April 11th.
+These short exams are very applied and aimed to test your understanding of the material.
+It is NOT mad of rehashed, hard, Tirole's questions.
+The exams are open book / open notes.
 However, you are not allowed to use any assistance from any other person or the internet (including but not limited to search engines).
+There will be no make-up dates.